After Architecture is a design practice dedicated to placemaking through art, design, and architecture.

 Katie's research focuses on urbanism and resilience through the lens of emerging technology.
 Her scholarship has been funded by the Robert James Eidlitz Fellowship to study the work of Edoardo Gellner in northern Italy and the Paul M. Heffernan International Travel Grant to implement a project in the Slovenian Alps.
 The resulting project was recognized with such accolades as the AIA New England Design Honor Award in Special Projects, the Core 77 Design Award in Built Environment, two Architizer A+ Awards in Architecture and Collaboration, and a nomination for the Mies Van der Rohe Award EU Prize for Contemporary Architecture.

-Kyle Schumann received his Bachelor of Architecture from Cornell University where he was awarded the William S. Downing Prize for Architectural Design.
-His professional training includes work at the offices of Tod Williams Billie Tsien Architects in New York City and Anmahian Winton Architects in Cambridge, MA.
+Kyle Schumann is Founding Partner of After Architecture.
+He received his Bachelor of Architecture from Cornell University where he was awarded the William S. Downing Prize for Architectural Design.
+His professional training includes work at the offices of Tod Williams Billie Tsien Architects in New York City and Anmahian Winton Architects in Cambridge, Massachusetts.

-Kyle has taught architecture studios at Cornell University's College of Architecture, Art, & Planning, Wentworth Institute of Technology, and Boston Architectural College.
+Kyle's research focuses on emerging technology and fabrication.
+He has taught architecture studios at Cornell University, Wentworth Institute of Technology, and Boston Architectural College.
 In 2017, he was awarded the Robert A.M.
 Stern Architects Travel Fellowship for his research project, Alpine Modernism: Sensitive Identities and Regional Placemaking, and the Robert James Eidlitz Fellowship to study the work of Edoardo Gellner.